SOD96/SymfTest/README.md

 Still, it seems widely debated.
 I'm not sure if ALL letters should be used or just the ones present.
 I've kept my check in place, because if you have left over words it would just leave letters behind

+Have decided for the sake of time to just have a simple bootstrap form and utilize JQuery / Ajax as that is what was mentioned in the job spec

 # Testing

 - Palindrome